The Magor Family and the Clirehugh Connection

 On 5-17-1933 she presented Miss Molly Moore in the General Circle at the Court of the King and Queen.

-At the time of her daughter's marriage, Cecil was a Captain.
+At the time of his daughter's marriage, Cecil was a Captain.

-Parents Dorothy G. Magor and Cecil M. Leatham.
+Parents Dorothy Grace Magor and Cecil Maxwell Leatham.

 Married Hon.
 Cecily Evelyne BERRY 4-6-1940 at St. Marks.
 Patrick was the only son of Captain and Mrs. Cecil Leatham of Redbourne House, Wentworth.
 Cecily was the younger daughter of Lord Buckland.
 Among the guests were Mr. and Mrs. Edward Magor, Mr. and Mrs. Philip Magor.
 [Note my original spelling of Cecily's surname was Barry, which I got from a Times article.
 I corrected it on 7-29-2008.]

-On the basis of her wedding announcement, Cecily's father was the Welsh industrialist Henry Seymour Berry, 1st Baron Buckland (1877-1928); the title was created for him and dissolved at his death.
+According to her wedding announcement, Cecily's father was the Welsh industrialist Henry Seymour Berry, 1st Baron Buckland (1877-1928); the title was created for him and dissolved at his death.
 His two brothers were also created peers.
 He married Gwladys Mary Sandbrook and had five daughters including Cecily E. Berry born 4Q 1921 in Merthyr Tydfil.
 His family is documented on the Peerage.
-Interestingly enough, that site reports that Cecily married Richard Taylor; it does not cite a spouse for Patrick Leatham.
-So there is a mystery here.
-Perhaps the site is in error; a Richard Taylor married Patrick Leatham's widowed mother or I have mis-identified the Hon.
-Mrs. Leatham.

 Patrick gained the rank of Major in the service of the 10th Royal Hussars.